Alcohol may have some health benefits, including lowering the risk for heart disease, but it may also lead to abusive drinking and other diseases.

 Children who have ADHD are often given medicine as part of their treatment plan.
 The type of medicine most often chosen is a psychostimulant.
 Read on to learn more.

 If you’re interested in joining an online support group, read on to learn more about finding one that's right for you.

 Many older adults enjoy a glass of wine with dinner or a beer while watching the game on TV.
 But alcohol can affect older adults differently.
 Here's what you should know.

 Substance abuse is a recognized medical brain disorder.
 It refers to the abuse of illegal or legal substances.
 Alcohol is the most common legal drug of abuse.
 Substance dependence describes abuse of drugs or alcohol that continues, even when serious problems related to their use have developed.

 The disorder may develop when others make repeated negative comments about a person's weight.

-As you probably already know, quitting smoking isn't easy.
-But, millions of other people have done it, and you can, too.
+As you likely already know, quitting smoking isn't easy.
+But millions of other people have done it—and you can, too.
 Here are some things that can help.